asasmith/bsomethingmore/README.md

 ##Goals
 <h3>Arthur Moten</h3>
-I'm hoping to build a ample portfolio and obtain an entry level position as a front end developer.
+<p>I'm hoping to build an ample portfolio and obtain an entry level position as a front end developer.</p>